davegill/wrf-coop/README_user.md

 Contributors who intend to propose modifications to the WRF repository have responsibilities beyond their own personal tests that they have previously used to validate the proper functioning of the new feature or option.

-Please see https://www2.mmm.ucar.edu/wrf/users/contrib_info.php for the full process for getting code into the WRF repository.
+Please see [WRF User's Page for Code Contributors](https://www2.mmm.ucar.edu/wrf/users/contrib_info.php) for the full process for getting code into the WRF repository.

 The primary responsibilities for a contributing developer include:
    * Meeting WRF coding standards